Madarada4/QSCPA__Project/README.md

 # Q-SCPA Summary pdf file
 A summary of the project.
 Contains additional simualtions, with additional explenations.
 # Q-SCPA Suimmary images file
-Conatin additional images of the project, used in Q-SCPA summary.
+Conatins additional images of the project, used in Q-SCPA summary.
 # Expression file
 An image of the expressions used in Virtuoso
+# graphs file
+Contains graph images used in the book